InquestGeronimo/horizon-takeoff/README.md

 instance_id, meta_data = titan.create_instance()
 print(meta_data)
 ```
+When you instance is created, you will get a JSON output of the instance's meta data.

-Revisit the `Staging` and 'Calling the Inference Endpoint` section for final steps
+Revisit the `Staging` and 'Calling the Inference Endpoint` section for API handling.

 ### Delete Instance

-To delete instance, pass in your `Instance Id`
+To delete instance, pass in your `Instance Id`:

 ```py
 titan.delete_instance(instance_id)